-From spelling, grammar and prose to finding publishers and making maps, there’s a ripe bunch of resources out thered, all esigned to make the writer’s life that little bit easier.
+From spelling, grammar and prose to finding publishers and making maps, there’s a ripe bunch of tools for writers out there, all designed to make our lives that little bit easier.
 Over the years I’ve tried a fair few and some are more useful than others.
 Below you’ll find a list of the ones I’ve found most helpful.

 For the avoidance of doubt, I haven’t been asked or paid to endorse any of these tools.
 They’re merely things I’ve encountered and found useful.

 Are you, like me, shite at drawing?
 I can form a lovely image in my mind and as soon as I try to transfer it to the page it ends up a shambolic mess.
 The same goes for my cartography skills.
 Luckily, help is at hand.

 Quite a few mapmaking tools are available to use for free online and perhaps the best of them is Inkarnate.
 You can pretty much make any kind of map you want, from deserts to swamps.
 It takes a little getting used to, but thirty minutes or so playing about will get you up to speed.
 There are plenty of guides on Youtube too.
 Mapmakers like Inkarnate are a brilliant way to create attractive-looking maps at no cost but your time.

 Quick review: a cost-effective tool capable of producing detailed, eye-catching maps.

 I think the reason I sought out better spellchecking software was because of how crap Word spellcheck is.
 I hate nothing more than those silly green lines.
 No matter how much you click ignore it’ll flash up green again.
 Damn you to hell, green line.